-- Complete Journey Management planning when required as outlined in the Environmental Conditions Standard.
-(When workers are travelling more than 2 continuous hours.) - When applicable working alone practices should be implemented as outlined in the Environmental Conditions Standard - Utilize or develop Fatigue Management plans when expecting hours of service could impact performance.
+- Complete Journey Management planning when required as outlined in the LP Environmental Conditions Standard.
+(When workers are travelling more than 2 continuous hours) or in the GTM Health and Safety Manual (where a hazard assessment determines the need for a journey management plan). - When applicable working alone practices should be implemented as outlined in the LP Environmental Conditions Standard or in the GTM Health and Safety Manual. - Utilize or develop Fatigue Management plans when expecting hours of service could impact performance.